wistia/wistia-open-docs/_posts/plugin-api.md

 });
 </code></pre>

 That's it!
-By calling Wistia.plugin("my-plugin-name", myFunction), you're doing a few things:
+By calling `Wistia.plugin("my-plugin-name", myFunction)`, you're doing a few things:

-1. It caches the function so subsequent plugins don't need to load the script multiple times.
+1. It caches the function so, if multiple videos on the page use the same script, we don't need to download it twice.
-2. It places the function in the Wistia.plugin namespace, callable like Wistia.plugin["my-plugin-name"](video, options).
+2. It places the function in the Wistia.plugin namespace, callable like `Wistia.plugin["my-plugin-name"](video, options)`.
 3. It immediately executes the function with the originating video handle and plugin options as arguments.